X16Community/x16-docs/X16 Reference - 12 - IO Programming.md

 ### System Management Controller

 The system management controller (SMC) is device $42 on the I2C bus.
-It controls the power and activity LEDs, and can be used to power down the system or inject RESET and NMI signals.
+It controls the activity LED, and can be used to power down the system or inject RESET and NMI signals.
 It also handles communication with the PS/2 keyboard and mouse.

 | Register | Value           | Description               |